robmcvey/cakephp-paypal/README.md

 The customer enters their billing information on your website (SSL required) and you use this to call `Paypal::doDirectPayment()` which will attempt to bill their card.

-## Notes
+### Notes

-<strong>Do not store credit card numbers, CVV numbers etc. in your database, sessions, cookies.</strong>
+<strong>Do not store any credit card data, numbers, dates, CVV numbers etc. in your database, sessions, cookies.</strong>

 Ensure you understand the legal requirements regarding PCI compliance when handling card data.

+Enjoy!